Why DPO is a Misspecified Estimator and How to Fix It¶

 Key Findings¶

-- DPO failure is structural: Preference reversal and reward degradation appear at the global optimum of the population loss (infinite data); the problem is not attributable to data scarcity or optimization issues.
+- DPO failure is structural: Preference reversal occurs at the global optimum of population loss, meaning it is not caused by insufficient data or optimization issues.

-- OOD generalization advantage: AuxDPO's gains are larger in OOD settings than in-distribution settings, indicating that fixing misspecification benefits generalization.
+- OOD Generalization: AuxDPO shows larger gains in OOD settings compared to ID, suggesting that fixing misspecification aids generalization.

 Highlights & Insights¶